30 August 2021 – Alejandro de la Villa and Michelle Okeke

 On Pinterest, you get more than a passive follow.
-People are looking for authentic connections with creators they trust.
-They’re hoping to discover creators who share their passions—and that’s where you come in.
+People are looking for authentic connections with Creators that they trust.
+They’re hoping to discover Creators who share their passions – and that’s where you come in.

 Here, you can build an active community that values and engages with your content.
 But how do you do it?
 Follow these five tips to help grow your audience on Pinterest.

 The more you create, the more chances you’ll have to get discovered.
 Aim to create fresh Idea Pins every week to engage your current audience and maximise your potential to reach new people.

 2. Use trends to inform your strategy

 Stay up to date on the latest Pinterest trends so you create relevant content for a large audience.
 You can use our trends tool to gauge the potential reach for different topics that you might want to post about.
 Just type in a keyword, and you’ll see how many people have searched for it over time.
 That data can help you decide where to focus your content.

 The text overlay on your Idea Pins affects how they show up in Pinterest search.
 It’s like SEO on Pinterest: If you pick the right keywords, you’ll reach more people.